 This article provides everything that is known about Solo Leveling Season 1 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Solo Leveling Episode 1 release date predictions: Is Summer 2023 possible?
+Solo Leveling Episode 1 release date predictions: Is December 2023 possible?

 Once the news is officially confirmed this article will be updated with the relevant information.

 In the meantime, it’s possible to speculate about when the Solo Leveling Season 1 release date will occur in the future.

 Typically, once an anime project is announced to be in production the time frame for the first episodes will be confirmed within a year or two.

 In this case, the production decision was apparently decided internally years ago but they were not ready to announce the Solo Leveling anime project to the public.
 Anime productions are scheduled years in advance so often times the staff and studio involved in the production need to keep the project a secret for years before they’re publicly announced.
 But that’s when anime news leakers will hear about the project through their sources.